protectai/llm-guard/docs/index.md

 # LLM Guard - The Security Toolkit for LLM Interactions

-LLM-Guard is a comprehensive tool designed to fortify the security of Large Language Models (LLMs).
+LLM Guard by [Laiyer.ai](https://laiyer.ai) is a comprehensive tool designed to fortify the security of Large Language Models (LLMs).

 ## What is LLM Guard?